How can we help you?

 The worker then has the right to accept or reject such an offer.

-The Bill also allows the Secretary of State to make regulations requiring the offer to not only guarantee certain hours, but also the same days, times and working pattern.
+The Bill allows the Secretary of State to make regulations requiring the offer to not only guarantee certain hours, but also the same days, times and working pattern.

-The Bill also provides that employers will be able, in certain situations, to limit the offer of guaranteed hours to a particular period, but only where it is reasonable to do so.
+The Bill provides that employers will be able, in certain situations, to limit the offer of guaranteed hours to a particular period, but only where it is reasonable to do so.

 If the guaranteed hours provisions are not complied with, workers will be able to bring claims in the Employment Tribunal for a declaration and compensation (which will be capped).